Stop the Flu in Its Tracks!

 According to the Centers for Disease Control and Prevention (CDC):

-• This season is classified as a high severity season (highest since 2017-2018).
+- This past season was classified as a high severity season (highest since 2017-2018).

 Flu Shot Facts

-• According to the Centers for Disease Control and Prevention (CDC), the best way to avoid catching the flu is to get the flu vaccine every year.
+- According to the Centers for Disease Control and Prevention (CDC), the best way to avoid catching the flu is to get the flu vaccine every year.

-• Flu shots are free when you go to a pharmacy or primary care provider in your network.
+- Flu shots are free when you go to a pharmacy or primary care provider in your network.

-• Flu shots protect against the influenza viruses that research indicates will be most common in the upcoming season.
+- Flu shots protect against the influenza viruses that research indicates will be most common in the upcoming season.

-• Once you’re vaccinated, it takes about two weeks for your body to produce the antibodies you need to protect you from the flu.
+- Once you’re vaccinated, it takes about two weeks for your body to produce the antibodies you need to protect you from the flu.

-• Even if you still get the flu, your symptoms will typically be much less severe when you are vaccinated.
+- Even if you still get the flu, your symptoms will typically be much less severe when you are vaccinated.

-• ·Everyone 6 months and older should get a vaccine every season – especially those at higher risk for complications from influenza.
+- Everyone 6 months and older should get a vaccine every season – especially those at higher risk for complications from influenza.

 Getting Vaccinated

 Flu shots are available through any in-network pharmacy or from your primary care provider (PCP).
-If you need help finding a pharmacy in your network, we encourage you to use our Find a Provider tool or the MedMutual mobile app
+If you need help finding a pharmacy in your network, we encourage you to use our Find a Provider tool or the MedMutual mobile app.

 Download the Mobile App